WeizhenWang-1210/MetaVQA/README.md

 | Train-Val | https://huggingface.co/datasets/Weizhen011210/MetaVQA-Train  | 150 K
 | Test      | https://huggingface.co/datasets/Weizhen011210/MetaVQA-Eval   | 9,375

-Larger scale version will be released soon.
+A much larger version will be released soon.

+# Closed-loop Evaluation (Coming soon)

 # Fine-tuned Checkpoints
 You can find fine-tuned checkpoints for models referred in the paper here.
-You can simply load them using the [Transformers](https://huggingface.co/docs/transformers/en/index) package and inferencing in consistent paradigm their base models.
+You can simply load them using the [Transformers](https://huggingface.co/docs/transformers/en/index) package and inference in consistent paradigm their base models.

 | Table       | Code Name       |  URL
 |:---------:  |:---------:|:---------:|